Executive Council

 Celina, TX

-Eli is a first-generation Aggie from Celina, Texas, pursuing a Bachelors in Civil Engineering and a Masters in Finance at Mays Business School.
-Throughout his time at A&M, Eli has served as an Impact Ministries counselor, participated in Stem to Stocks, led small groups at Faith Bible Church, and is currently the President of Revelation Outdoors.
+Eli is a first-generation Aggie from Celina, Texas, he recently completed a Bachelors in Civil Engineering and is finishing his Masters in Finance at Mays Business School.
+Throughout his time at A&M, Eli has served as an Impact Ministries counselor, participated in Stem to Stocks, led small groups at Faith Bible Church, and served as the President of Revelation Outdoors.
 As an avid outdoorsman, endurance athlete, and woodworker, Eli loves to share his passions with others while building meaningful relationships.
 He has spent the last few summers doing everything from working on a ranch in Wyoming, to designing infrastructure in the DFW area.
 He is driven by a boundless love for other people and a desire to see them grow to their highest potential.
 After graduating, Eli plans to develop real estate to create interactive and sustainable communities.
 Additionally, he desires to help young entrepreneurs begin achieving their own unique dreams.

 Mary Catherine Daniels '24